|Status : Published||Published On : Mar, 2023||Report Code : VRAT4084||Industry : Automotive & Transportation||Available Format :||Page : 201|

-The global Electric Off-highway Vehicle Market is anticipated to reach 20.1 million USD by 2027, up from an expected 6.1 million USD in 2020 at 22.5% CAGR for the said period.
-The key factors responsible for this growth would be development of advanced and new products, the post-2020 recovery of end-use sectors and upcoming norms of emission for the off-highway vehicles.
+The global Electric Off-highway Vehicle Market is anticipated to reach 20.1 million USD by 2027, up from an expected 6.1 million USD in 2022 at 22.5% CAGR for the said period.
+The key factors responsible for this growth would be the development of advanced and new products, the post-2022 recovery of end-use sectors, and upcoming norms of emission for the off-highway vehicles.

 Then OEMs have lately delayed their new vehicle developments and their launches.
 Taking into account the global financial slowdown, the manufacturers of electric off-highway vehicle will abstain from adding up extra cost to these vehicles by installing hybrid powertrain systems and batteries.

-But, many off-highway vehicles OEM’s like manufacturers of electric loaders, electric excavators, electric tractor, electric dump trucks, and electric lawnmower have their production resumed since the May of 2020.
-Although, China started their production in early February, with XCMG Group and BYD Auto Co., Ltd. by reopening their plants at full capacity.
+But, many off-highway vehicles OEM’s like manufacturers of electric loaders, electric excavators, electric tractors, electric dump trucks, and electric lawnmowers have their production resumed since the May of 2020.
+Although, China started their production in early February, with XCMG Group and BYD Auto Co., Ltd. reopening their plants at full capacity.
 While in the US, large OEMs, just like John Deere, who had temporarily halted their production in May, are expected to be resuming their operations by 2020’s third quarter.

 Impact of COVID-19 on the Electric Off-Highway Vehicle Market:

 Due to the COVID-19 pandemic, the global off-highway vehicles industry is estimated to see a decent of –3.3% in 2020.
-This pandemic has significantly affected the heavy equipment industry because some of the manufacturers are having to shutting down their plant operations while others are still considering to use their efforts to cater to the demand for the medical supplies.
-As lockdowns have been put up around the world to contain spread of this disease, the mining and construction projects are being greatly affected.
-Almost all scheduled projects are expected to be held up, which is might also affect the sales of equipment, along with the demand for regularly replaced products, such as lubricants from existing fleets.
+This pandemic has significantly affected the heavy equipment industry because some manufacturers are having to shut down their plant operations while others are still considering using their efforts to cater to the demand for medical supplies.
+As lockdowns have been put up around the world to contain the spread of this disease, mining, and construction projects are being greatly affected.
+Almost all scheduled projects are expected to be held up, which might also affect the sales of equipment, along with the demand for regularly replaced products, such as lubricants from existing fleets.
 The key players in this market are well aware that when this market reopens, in order to adhere to safety measures, the production levels will be reduced.
-And also, the customers’ spending’s, whose business has been affected due to the pandemic will be less.
+And also, the customer spending, whose business has been affected due to the pandemic will be less.

-Although, with the production facilities resumption across the world, the off-highway equipment’s market is expected to be boosted by the opening of mines globally, the season of planting & harvesting and utilization of digital services in order to help customers.
-A few China-based players showed a positive stance in the March of 2020, therefore representing a revival of the off-highway industries in the country.
+Although, with the production facilities resumption across the world, the off-highway equipment market is expected to be boosted by the opening of mines globally, the season of planting & harvesting, and the utilization of digital services in order to help customers.
+A few China-based players showed a positive stance in March 2020, therefore representing a revival of the off-highway industries in the country.
 Also, the lockdown restrictions’ relaxation in Japan and the facilities in India gradually opening may highly boost the demand for the electric off-highway vehicle market by 2021.

 The Electric off-highway vehicles market includes both hybrid-electric and battery-electric off-highway vehicles.
-The Hybrid-electric vehicles consist of an ICE along with one or more electric motors which uses energy stored in the batteries to provide additional supplementary power for power tools, the vehicle and electronic devices.
-In Battery-electric vehicles the combustion engine is replaced with an electric motor and the batteries that powers the machine and all its attachments, hence are fully electric.
+Hybrid-electric vehicles consist of an ICE along with one or more electric motors which use energy stored in the batteries to provide additional supplementary power for power tools, the vehicle, and electronic devices.
+In Battery-electric vehicles, the combustion engine is replaced with an electric motor, and the batteries that power the machine and all its attachments, hence are fully electric.